Using Books to Talk to Kids about Donor Conception

 Daddy, What is an Embryo (Quarles) - I really appreciate how this book describes embryos and weaves in egg donation.
 However, at the end, the book uses gift language, doesn’t validate curiosity about the donor, and emphasizes the parents’ desires.
 I keep it on the shelf with my handwritten edits.

 Let Me Explain: A Story About Donor Insemination (Schnitter) - This book was published in 1995 and is out of print.
-It’s dated (truly anonymous donation was still possible then), it’s for cishet families, and it leans heavily into the “my dad is my dad” narrative.
+It’s dated (truly anonymous donation was still possible then), it’s for cishet families, and it leans heavily into the role of the raising dad.
 Still, it’s remarkably well done.
-I can only imagine if more adult DCP’s parents had books like this to help them disclose that we’d have a less fractured trust in our broader community.
+I can only imagine if more families in the 1990s and 2000s had this book to help them disclose that we’d have less fractured trust in our broader community.

 The Pea That Was Me...And Me...And Me (Kluger-Bell) - This version of the often-recommended series references all types of donor conception families.
 I really want to love it, but it is bionormative in how it presents conception (which surprised me because it talks about a diverse range of families), and the font choice is hard to read.
 It could still be a good reference for parents trying to figure things out.